0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 You can find it at the corner store
 ```

+- Gave too much love and never got enough back
+- Corner store is often where cigs and alcohol are sold
+- Heaven is being equated to drugs

 ```ad-quote
 title: **wetdream** 4:C:1-2
 'Cause I've been drinkin' all damn night
 Just to repeat another "I love you" in spite
 ```

+-

 ```ad-quote
 title: **wetdream** 4:C:3-4